 Money Inflation – see “Currency Inflation.”

-Money Supply (M1) -This is the narrowly defined money53 supply which consists of coins, paper currency, plus all demand or checking deposits.
+Money Supply (M1) – This is the narrowly defined money supply which consists of coins, paper currency, plus all demand or checking deposits.

-Money Supply (M2) -Broad definition of money supply which includes M1 plus all “time deposits” (savings deposits) and a variety of money funds against which checks on demand cannot be presented.
+Money Supply (M2) – Broad definition of the money supply which includes M1 plus all “time deposits” (savings deposits) and a variety of money funds against which checks on demand cannot be presented.